ToshihikoSato/datestamp/README.md

 - Real-time Preview: Instantly see your stamp as you type.
 - Multiple Formats: Download your stamp as a high-quality PNG or a scalable SVG.
 - Drag & Drop: Simply drag the stamp preview to your desktop or other applications.
+- No Server Needed: The entire application is contained in a single HTML file.
+Just open it in your browser to use it, even offline.

 ## Specifications